Stability takes Scotland to a good place - Clarke

 Team news

-Scotland are without Elliot Anderson since the Newcastle United midfielder picked up a knock in training after his first senior international call up.
+Scotland are without Elliot Anderson as the Newcastle United midfielder picked up a knock in training after his first senior international call-up.

-Robby McCrorie was a late replacement for Liam Kelly among the back-up goalkeepers to first choice Angus Gunn.
+Rangers' Robby McCrorie was a late replacement for Liam Kelly among the back-up goalkeepers to first-choice Angus Gunn.

 Lyndon Dykes remains with the squad and has "trained well", according to Clarke, although the striker has missed the last three games for QPR with a knee issue.